oracle/weblogic-kubernetes-operator/documentation/3.3/content/samples/azure-kubernetes-service/domain-on-pv.md

 There are several approaches to validate the NFS volume:

-- Use Azure Storage bowser, make sure you have permission to access the NFS server, see [Azure Storage firewalls and virtual networks document](https://docs.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-portal)
+- Use Azure Storage browser.
+Make sure you have permission to access the NFS server, see [Azure Storage firewalls and virtual networks document](https://docs.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-portal)
-- Mount the same NFS share in an existing virtual machine from Azure, access files from the mounted path, see [Mount Azure NFS file share to Linux](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-how-to-mount-nfs-shares).
+- Mount the same NFS share in an existing virtual machine from Azure.
+Access files from the mounted path, see [Mount Azure NFS file share to Linux](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-how-to-mount-nfs-shares).

-We will use `kubectl exec` to enter the admin server pod to check file system status:
+Use `kubectl exec` to enter the admin server pod to check file system status:

 ```shell
 kubectl exec -it domain1-admin-server -- df -h
 ```

-You should find output like the following, with filesystem `${AKS_PERS_STORAGE_ACCOUNT_NAME}.file.core.windows.net:/${AKS_PERS_STORAGE_ACCOUNT_NAME}/${AKS_PERS_SHARE_NAME}`, size `100G`, and mounted on `/shared`:
+You will find output like the following, with filesystem `${AKS_PERS_STORAGE_ACCOUNT_NAME}.file.core.windows.net:/${AKS_PERS_STORAGE_ACCOUNT_NAME}/${AKS_PERS_SHARE_NAME}`, size `100G`, and mounted on `/shared`:

 ```text
 Filesystem                                                                                Size  Used Avail Use% Mounted on